Winifred Falls Trail in the Royal National Park

-Relax on one of the many rock platforms at the waterfall, or venture out a bit further to South West Arm Pool or Anice Falls.
+At the waterfall, visitors can relax on one of the many rock platforms or venture out a bit further along South West Arm Creek.

 Winifred Falls Trail